Posts Tagged ‘Documentary Audio’

 Getting good Audio

 Over modulated audio in an interview cannot be fixed in post.
 Audio with all sorts of noise and crackling cannot be used.
 There is no prospect of doing ADR for a spontaneous interview with someone on the street.
-The lighting and cinematography might be brilliant but if we don’t have clear sound, and/or we can’t understand what someone is saying the footage is damaged.
+The lighting and cinematography might be brilliant, but if we don’t have clear sound, and/or we can’t understand what someone is saying the footage is damaged.

 Getting clean audio even when no one is speaking is important for use in editing.
 Shoot all “B” roll with good audio.
 Without the audio the shot looses a dimension that will be needed even if someone ultimately is speaking over the shot.
 Room tone and location ambience should also be recorded for possible use by the editor.